Why Temperature Affects NAND Flash Readability

 PC-3000 Flash Reader Interface

 Once the chip is clean, it drops into a package-specific PC-3000 Flash adapter.
-TSOP-48 uses a ZIF socket (the Wide TSOP-48 variant handles off-standard widths).
+TSOP-48 uses a ZIF socket.
 LGA-52 and TLGA-52 use precise land-grid sockets.
 BGA-152, BGA-132, and VBGA-100 either use spring-loaded ZIF sockets or ACE Lab's Multiboard Soldering Adapter.
 The soldering adapter bonds the chip directly to a disposable carrier module, which gives cleaner signal integrity than any pressure-fit socket; QLC NAND with 16 voltage states is sensitive to the millivolt-level voltage drops that mechanical pin contacts introduce.

 Lab Thermal Stabilization vs the Freezer Trick: Sharp Dichotomy